-Editor's Pick - September 2023
+Editor's Pick - December 2023

 Social Behavior and Personality: an international journal

 Social Behavior and Personality maintains an open editorial policy and may or may not endorse the opinions shared in these articles.
-Neither the journal nor its publisher, editors or staff assume any responsibility for any material considered to be offensive or defamatory.
+Neither the journal nor its publisher, editors, or staff assume any responsibility for any material considered to be offensive or defamatory.